 Soups are an integral part of Bolivian cuisine.
 Most Bolivians eat a large two-course lunch and then take a rest (siesta) before returning to work.
-Often a soup is the first course, even on the very hot days in the eastern region.
+Often, soup is the first course, even on very hot days in the eastern region.

 It is very unique, and it beautifully showcases the peanut, which is actually native to Bolivia.